sb2345/okckd.github.io/source/_posts/leetcode/2014-04-29-ZigZag-Conversion.md

 Ratings/Color = 1(white) 2(lime) 3(yellow) 4/5(red)

-### Analysis
+### Solution

 __Two ways to work out this problem__.
-We can solve it naitively, or use some math function to achieve the result.

-### Solution

-1. Insert string s vertically into a 2d array, char by char.
+Solution 1.
+Insert string s vertically into a 2d array, char by char.
 After this is finished, make the result string by reading the 2d array horizontally.
 See code 1 below.

-1. Calculate and find out which char from s should be inserted into the result list.
+Solution 2.
+Calculate and find out (in sequence) which char from s should be inserted into the result list.
 Then build the result list directly.
-See code 2 and code 3 below.
+See code 2 below.

 ### My code